AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_remix.md

 ![Untitled](img-Remix-cookbook/Untitled%203.png)

 - After the compilation, you will be able to check the contract ABI and bytecode in the “ABI” and “Bytecode” sections under the “Compilation Details”.
-You will also find the “Storage.json” file in your workspace, which may be useful for your contract verification on block explorers.
+You will also find the “Storage.json” file in your workspace, which may be useful to verify your contract on block explorers.

 ---

 ## Deploy the Solidity contract to Shibuya testnet

-- Before the deployment on the Shibuya testnet, which is the testnet of Astar Network and Shiden Network:
+- Before the deployment on the Shibuya testnet:
     - Please ensure that you have added Shibuya Network to your MetaMask wallet with the following configuration [https://docs.astar.network/docs/quickstart/endpoints/#public-endpoints](https://docs.astar.network/docs/quickstart/endpoints/#public-endpoints).
         - Network name: Shibuya Network
         - New RPC URL: [https://evm.shibuya.astar.network](https://evm.shibuya.astar.network/)